Skip to Content

 Ragdoll Cat

-Ragdoll cats are loyal, and often greet their humans at the door.
+Ragdoll cat colors range almost as much as the rainbow (okay, not quite), but there’s a lot to choose from.
+They are also loyal fluffballs and often greet their humans at the door.
 They’re also great with dogs and children, making them perfect for families.

 ragdoll cat in garden

 With a sweet and gentle temperament, Ragdolls are super relaxed with strangers and will seek a bit of love from everyone.
-This is one of the friendliest expensive cat breeds.
+This is one of the friendliest expensive cat breeds out there.

 8. Siberian Cats

-My own feline friend, Alexei, is a Siberian, so I’m particularly partial to this amazing breed.
-With a thick, luxurious coat, stunning colors and affectionate personality, Siberians are well-suited to any home.
+My own feline friend, Alexei, is a Siberian, and while he may not be seen as the fluffiest cat in the world, he sure is up there.
+With a thick, luxurious coat, stunning colors, and an affectionate personality, Siberians are well-suited to any home.

 siberian tabby cat up close face shot with blond girl in backgro